akka/akka/akka-docs/rst/scala/agents.rst

 will occur in the order they were sent, potentially interleaved with actions dispatched to the same agent from other threads.

-If an Agent is used within an enclosing transaction, then it will participate in that transaction.
-Agents are integrated with Scala STM - any dispatches made in a transaction are held until that transaction commits, and are discarded if it is retried or aborted.

 .. note::

   Agents are local to the node on which they are created.
 This implies that you